niemopen/niem-naming-design-rules/ndr6-outline.md

 | Model | ModelType | A data type for a NIEM data model. |
 | comp | Component | A data concept for a component of a NIEM data model. | 0..* | - | ComponentType |
 | ns | Namespace | A namespace of a data model component | 0..* | - | NamespaceType |

+A Model object is represented in NIEM XSD by a collection of XML schema documents that are assembled into a schema.
+The schema documents to be assembled are specified in terms of:

+* zero or more XML Catalog files mapping URIs to schema documents, and
+* one or more schema documents, and
+* the @schemaLocation attribute in the import elements in each document encountered, plus
+* the @namespace attribute in the import elements, as resolved through catalog files, if provided

+If catalog files are provided, then a list of namespace URIs may be provided in addition to, or instead of, the initial list of schema documents.

+There will be one namespace object in the model for each namespace defined in the schema documents.
+The components in each namespace will be those specified by the XSD to CMF mappings defined in this section.

+**Rule 4-1**: A schema document representing a Model object MUST be a local resource.
+Retrieval of a remote resource during schema assembly is not allowed.

 ## 4.2 Namespace class